astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Are you a producer or a consumer
 - Are you a consumer or an owner?

 > "We're drowning in information and starving for wisdom."
-Tony Robbins
 > "Life supports what supports more of life."
 Tony Robbins

 # January 24, 2021

 ## Offense vs. Defense
-- The paths one goes through can be perceived as offense and defense.
+- The phases one experiences can be perceived as offense and defense.
 - Defense being primarily reading, researching, and preparation.
 Time pondering and plotting your next moves.
 - Looking at trends, market forces, emerging technologies and ideologies.
 - Based on the information you begin to formulate your plans and projects.